adamhsparks/adamhsparks/content/code.md

 date: 2019-08-08T21:15:49+10:00
 ---

-As a part of practising open science and reproducible research, some of my software's code is available at my GitHub, [@adamhsparks](https://www.github.com/adamhsparks/).
+As a part of practising open science and reproducible research, some of my software's code is available at my GitHub, [adamhsparks](https://www.github.com/adamhsparks/), and Codeberg, [adamsparks](https://www.codeberg.org/adamhsparks/), profiles.

 I have written and maintain several R packages available both on CRAN and GitHub.